alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 ## Package into a YXI

-First, we should ensure we have all our dependencies for both front and backend.
+First, we should ensure we have all our dependencies for the front and backend.
 Then, we run `create-yxi` to package each of these into a deployable using their respective package managers.

 ### Python Dependencies